Quipu: Numeral system

-This reading can be confirmed by a fortunate fact: quipus regularly contain sums in a systematic way.
-For instance, a cord may contain the sum of the next n cords, and this relationship is repeated throughout the quipu.
-Sometimes there are sums of sums as well.
-Such a relationship would be very improbable if the knots were incorrectly read.
+The "reading" of quipu knots as numbers in the way outlined above is bolstered by the fortunate fact that quipus regularly contain sums in systematic ways.
+For instance, a cord may contain the sum of the next n cords, with this relationship being repeated throughout the quipu.
+In other cases, there are even cords which contain sums of sums.
+Such a relationship would be highly improbable if quipu knot values were being incorrectly interpreted.

 Some data items are not numbers but what Ascher and Ascher call number labels.
 They are still composed of digits, but the resulting number seems to be used as a code, much as we use numbers to identify individuals, places, or things.
-Lacking the context for individual quipus, it is difficult to guess what any given code might mean.
-Other aspects of a quipu could have communicated information as well: color-coding, relative placement of cords, spacing, and the structure of cords and sub-cords.
+For example, Carrie J. Brezine decoded that a particular three-number label at the beginning of some quipus may refer to Puruchuco, similar to a ZIP code.

 Literary uses

 Some have argued that far more than numeric information is present and that quipus are a writing system.
 This would be an especially important discovery as there is no surviving record of written Quechua predating the Spanish invasion.
 Possible reasons for this apparent absence of a written language include destruction by the Spanish of all written records, or the successful concealment by the Inca peoples of those records.
 Making the matter even more complex, the Inca 'kept separate "khipu" for each province, on which a pendant string recorded the number of people belonging to each category.'
 This creates yet another step in the process of decryption in addition to the Spanish attempts at eradicating the system.
-Historians Edward Hyams and George Ordish believe quipus were recording devices, similar to musical notation, in that the notes on the page present basic information, and the performer would then bring those details to life.
+Historians Edward Hyams and George Ordish claims quipus were recording devices, similar to musical notation, in that the notes on the page present basic information, and the performer would then bring those details to life.

 In 2003, while checking the geometric signs that appear on drawings of Inca dresses from the First New Chronicle and Good Government, written by Felipe Guaman Poma de Ayala in 1615, William Burns Glynn found a pattern that seems to decipher some words from quipus by matching knots to colors of strings.

 The August 12, 2005, edition of the journal Science includes a report titled "Khipu Accounting in Ancient Peru" by anthropologist Gary Urton and mathematician Carrie J. Brezine.
 Their work may represent the first identification of a quipu element for a non-numeric concept, a sequence of three figure-eight knots at the start of a quipu that seems to be a unique signifier.
 It could be a toponym for the city of Puruchuco (near Lima), or the name of the quipu keeper who made it, or its subject matter, or even a time designator.

 Beynon-Davies considers quipus as a sign system and develops an interpretation of their physical structure in terms of the concept of a data system.